ietf-scitt/charter/ietf-scitt-charter.md

 Milestones
 ==========
-* Information Models for Identities and Actors
+* Architecture and Terminology
-* Interaction Models for Security and Data Flows
+* Information and Interaction Models
-* Architecture for Model Composition
-* Profiling a Signing Format for Claim Issuance
 * Countersigning Format for Claim Registration
+* HTTP-based REST API for Request-Response Interactions